 Although both therapeutics illustrated statistically significant outcome reductions from a scientific perspective, reimbursement of drug classes with potentially high cost thresholds are under ever-increasing scrutiny from a key stakeholder group, the payers.
 The reimbursement community has offered comments that this approach for preventing CVD events would potentially prove to be too costly.
 Many key US payer groups have reviewed and reported their perceptions of the data.
-These drugs were launched into the market with a reported annual treatment cost per patient of US\$7,000-12,000 (Staton, 2015).
-Independent Payer groups such as the Institute for Clinical and Economic Review have determined this price to be too high and have suggested, "based on the results of the ODYSSEY Outcomes trial, [a] price benchmark, for alirocumab in patients with a recent acute coronary event [of] \$2,300-\$3,400 per year," and "given the evidence available from FOURIER, to reasonably align with clinical benefit the annual price of evolocumab would need to drop by 85-88%, to a range between \$1,725 and \$2,242" (0.
-D. Tice JA, Chapman R, Kumar V, Seidner M, Rind DM, Pearson SD, 2017; O. D. Tice JA, Chapman R, Rind DM, Pearson SD, Kazi DS, Coxson PG, Penko J, Bibbins-Domingo K, 2018).
+These drugs were launched into the market with a reported annual treatment cost per patient of US\$7,000-12,000 (Staton 2015).
+Independent Payer groups such as the Institute for Clinical and Economic Review have determined this price to be too high and have suggested, "based on the results of the ODYSSEY Outcomes trial, [a] price benchmark, for alirocumab in patients with a recent acute coronary event [of] \$2,300-\$3,400 per year," and "given the evidence available from FOURIER, to reasonably align with clinical benefit the annual price of evolocumab would need to drop by 85-88%, to a range between \$1,725 and \$2,242" (Tice JA 2017; Tice JA 2018).
 This reported price threshold by a payer group represents a significant price reduction over the initial retail price of these drugs.
 Due to expensive antibody manufacturing procedures and other cost factors for these types of therapeutic interventions, the commercial model for this class of drugs will face increasing viability pressures in today's ever-increasing cost containment environment.

 There are several other approaches to CVD risk; however most of them have been unsuccessful in the clinical stages of development.
-Nicotinic acid had been widely used as a HDL-raising strategy but due to the findings of the AIM-HIGH study (Boden et al., 2011), this approach to HDL enhancement is now facing increased scrutiny.
+Nicotinic acid had been widely used as a HDL-raising strategy but due to the findings of the AIM-HIGH study (Boden, Probstfield et al. 2011), this approach to HDL enhancement is now facing increased scrutiny.
 CETP inhibition was another approach that was being investigated by several large pharma organizations.
 CETP inhibition, although highly effective in raising HDL in plasma, has little target validation on clinical outcomes.
 The largest epidemiological study to examine CETP, COPENHAGEN, studied approximately 9,000 subjects and clearly illustrated that CETP is important for RCT biology.
-The study focused on subjects who naturally inhibited CETP, and noted high HDL levels but also significantly higher CVD events, particularly in women (Agerholm-Larsen, Tybjaerg-Hansen, Schnohr, Steffensen, & Nordestgaard, 2000).
-These findings, along with additional data from the meta-analysis of CETP, (Thompson et al., 2008), suggest that HDL functionality and RCT biology are potentially more important than standard HDL plasma measurements when looking for biomarker impact on MACE measurements.
-A third analysis of CETP also came to similar conclusions (Borggreve et al., 2006).
+The study focused on subjects who naturally inhibited CETP, and noted high HDL levels but also significantly higher CVD events, particularly in women (Agerholm-Larsen, Tybjaerg-Hansen et al. 2000).
+These findings, along with additional data from the meta-analysis of CETP, (Thompson, Di Angelantonio et al. 2008), suggest that HDL functionality and RCT biology are potentially more important than standard HDL plasma measurements when looking for biomarker impact on MACE measurements.
+A third analysis of CETP also came to similar conclusions (Borggreve, Hillege et al. 2006).
 Anacetrapib, a CETP inhibitor being developed by Merck, was evaluated in the REVEAL study.
 The results of the REVEAL study illustrated a significant relative risk reduction of 11% between the anacetrapib treatment group and placebo.
 The primary end point was defined as the composite of coronary death, myocardial infarction, and coronary revascularization.
 The mechanism by which anacetrapib reduced the risk of major coronary events in this trial is currently being debated.
 This data was being closely scrutinized by payers to ensure compelling value when Merck announced that it would halt development of the compound, stating that "after comprehensive evaluation, [we have concluded that] the clinical profile [for anacetrapib] does not support regulatory filings".